 WELCOME TO RECEPTION!

-Our Reception team are Miss Aylett, Miss Stewart, Mrs Turner and Mrs Caddick
+Our Reception team are Miss Zoe White, Mr Luke Russell, Mrs Turner and Mrs Caddick

 In Reception, we follow the ‘Statutory Framework for the Early Years Foundation Stage’.
 We provide fun and enjoyable learning experiences, through lots of play-based learning both indoors and out.
 We provide children with daily focused activities aimed to develop understanding and skills in reading (RWI), writing and mathematics.
 All our activities and learning experiences are aimed to develop independent and confident learners.

 Our activities and learning experiences help in developing the following 3 characteristics as described in the ‘Development Matters’ documentation: